Simplifying Radical Expressions Explained: Definition, Examples, Practice & Video Lessons

 \[\sqrt{a} \times \sqrt{b} = \sqrt{a \times b}\]

+When simplifying radicals, it’s helpful to recognize perfect squares.
+For instance, the square root of 50 can be rewritten as the square root of 25 times 2.
+Using the product rule in reverse, this becomes the square root of 25 times the square root of 2, which simplifies to 5 times the square root of 2, since 25 is a perfect square.

-It’s important to note that not all radicals can be simplified further, such as \[\sqrt{33}\], because 33 cannot be factored into a product containing a perfect square.
-Recognizing when a radical is already in its simplest form is a key skill in working with radicals.
+Not all radicals can be simplified further.
+For example, the square root of 33 cannot be broken down into factors that include a perfect square, so it remains in its simplified form.

-Moreover, the product rule is not limited to square roots; it applies to any radicals with the same index.
-For example, for nth roots, the rule generalizes to:
+The product rule is not limited to square roots; it applies to any radicals with the same index.
+This means for nth roots, the rule generalizes as:

 \[\sqrt[n]{a} \times \sqrt[n]{b} = \sqrt[n]{a \times b}\]